The Guardian: Received

 The guardian.co.uk website won the Best Newspaper category three years running in 2005, 2006 and 2007 Webby Awards, beating (in 2005) The New York Times, The Washington Post, The Wall Street Journal and Variety.
 It has been the winner for six years in a row of the British Press Awards for Best Electronic Daily Newspaper.
 The site won an Eppy award from the US-based magazine Editor & Publisher in 2000 for the best-designed newspaper online service.

 In 2007, the newspaper was ranked first in a study on transparency that analysed 25 mainstream English-language media vehicles, which was conducted by the International Center for Media and the Public Agenda of the University of Maryland.
 It scored 3.8 out of a possible 4.0.

-The Guardian US and The Washington Post shared the 2014 Pulitzer Prize for public service reporting for their coverage of the NSA's and GCHQ's worldwide electronic surveillance program and the document leaks by whistleblower Edward Snowden.
+The Guardian US and The Washington Post shared the 2014 Pulitzer Prize for public service reporting for their coverage of the worldwide electronic surveillance program of the NSA and GCHQ, and the document leaks by whistleblower Edward Snowden.

 Given

 The Guardian is the sponsor of two major literary awards: The Guardian First Book Award, established in 1999 as a successor to the Guardian Fiction Award, which had run since 1965, and the Guardian Children's Fiction Prize, founded in 1967.
 In recent years the newspaper has also sponsored the Hay Festival in Hay-on-Wye.

 The annual Guardian Student Media Awards, founded in 1999, recognise excellence in journalism and design of British university and college student newspapers, magazines and websites.

 In memory of Paul Foot, who died in 2004, The Guardian and Private Eye jointly set up the Paul Foot Award, with an annual £10,000 prize fund, for investigative or campaigning journalism.

-The newspaper produces The Guardian 100 Best Footballers In The World.
-Since 2018 it has also co-produced the female equivalent, The 100 Best Female Footballers In The World.
+The newspaper produces The Guardian 100 Best Footballers in the World.
+Since 2018 it has also co-produced the female equivalent, The 100 Best Female Footballers in the World.

 In 2016, The Guardian began awarding an annual Footballer of the Year award, given to a footballer regardless of gender "who has done something truly remarkable, whether by overcoming adversity, helping others or setting a sporting example by acting with exceptional honesty."